azhan3/Fractal_Visualizer/Planning/Logs.md

   >- improving pre-existing algorithms to be more specifc representation of java code

 >- **Electron App**
   >- Finished connecting our server and electron app with react
+  >- Finsihed run.bat file, warning concerning running the program and file found in ReadMe

+## June 19
+>- **Algorithms**
+  >- Continued modelling algorithms for both backend(java) and some algorithms for the frontend part of the application(javascript/react)